Kirkehover History, Family Crest & Coats of Arms

 Early Notables of the Kirkehover family (pre 1700)

-who served as the...
-Another 83 words (6 lines of text) are included under the topic Early Kirkehover Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Kirkehover Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kirkehover family